 We need to create value

 This is the really clever bit.
 Satoshi knew a bit about cryptography.
 In mathematics you can have puzzles which are very hard to solve.
 He chose a puzzle that was hard to solve, in that the only way to do it is to guess an answer, check it, guess again, check, repeat.
 Eventually a guess will be quite close.
 By specifying how close you have to get you can change the difficulty so that it is harder, or easier.
 He then created the Ledger as a chain of blocks.
 Each block is a fixed size and contains a list of transactions which we want to freeze forever.
 To add a block to the chain you use maths with the list of transactions and also with the solution to the previous block, creating a solution to your new block, which you add to the chain.
 These solutions are hard to find but easy to check, so now nobody can change a transaction in this block since the solution would be invalidated, and also they can't change the previous block, since this solution depends on that as well.
 This makes the whole chain all the way back to the first block unchangeable.
-Unless you change them all of course, but that would be very difficult because the maths is hard, and the chain is big.
+Unless you change them all of course, but that would be hard because the maths is hard, the chain is big, and there are copies.

 The fact that you have to put in work to create blocks can create value, because we can create some new coins as a source of new money when each block is added.
 The person who finds the solution gets control of the block, and so gets a bit of money.
 They can spend it by creating a new transaction which someone will add to a future block, and which will move the money to someone else's address.
 It can work.